GEOLOGY of the GOLDEN HORN BATOLITH, Washington Pass

 as of 3.31.2005

-The Golden Horn Batholith is a highly evolved alkaline (Sodium rich) granite that contains a high concentration of REE (rare earth elements) and other incompatible elements (such as zirconium).
-During fractional crystallization of an evolving magma, the residual liquid became increasingly enriched in these incompatible elements as phases that were crystallizing rejected them from their structutre.
+Golden Horn Batholith - Tertiary period, Eocene epoch - (49 millions of years before present).
+The Golden Horn Batholith is a highly evolved alkaline (sodium-rich) granite that hosts a suite of rare minerals.
+About 50 million years ago, the magma that formed the batholith cooled and the rock-forming minerals began to crystallize.
+Through the process of fractional crystallization, the residual liquid became increasingly enriched in incompatible elements (such as lithium, zirconium, and the REE (rare earth elements)) as the rock-forming mineral phases that were crystallizing rejected them.
 Late stage volatile rich fluids carrying this highly fractionated chemistry precipitated a suite of rare minerals in miarolitic cavities within the alkaline granite.
-The Golden Horn Batholith is the type locality for two of these rare mineral species, zektzerite, NaLiZrSi6O15, and the REE mineral, okanoganite- (Na,Ca)3(Y,Ce)12Si6B2O27F14.
-Over 50 mineral species have been identified at this locality.
+The Golden Horn Batholith is the type locality for three of these rare mineral species, zektzerite- NaLiZrSi6O15, the REE mineral, okanoganite- (Na,Ca)3(Y,Ce)12Si6B2O27F14 and calciohilairite- CaZr[SiO 3]3·3H2O.
+Over 50 mineral species have been identified at this locality, with a great potential for new mineral discoveries.

 Liberty Bell Mountain free face and associated talus slopes are good collecting areas for rare species.